 - We are considering toddlers to be approximately age 2-4.

-- Our goal is to give you a good base of what to explore in the Magic Kingdom with your toddler.
+- Our goal is to give you a good base of what to explore in the Disney parks with your toddler.
 This is not an extensive list but this gives you an excellent starting point.

 - Many of these rides do not have a height requirement, making it a perfect ride for families to enjoy together.
 When in doubt, be sure to check the height requirements for attractions here.